theroggy/cropclassification/README.md

 # Crop classification
 This is a collection of scripts that can help to classify crops using Sentinel data.

-Probably this documentation won't suffice to get you started, but you are free to reach out for more info.
+Probably this documentation won't suffice to get you started, but you are free to reach out for more info if you are really interested.

 ## Installation manual
 1. Install conda